One-dimensional approximation of measures in Wasserstein distances: Ahlfors regularity

-\end{theorem} The lower bound (with $c=1$ and $r_0=\diam\Sigma$) follows directly from the connectedness of $\Sigma$, hence we skip the proof.
+The lower bound (with $c=1$ and $r_0=\diam\Sigma$) follows directly from the connectedness of $\Sigma$.
 The upper bound will follow as a corollary of Lemma~\ref{lemma.ahlfors} below.
 Let us describe the strategy for proving this estimate.
+We point out that the construction in this section, although different, follows similar steps as the proof of Ahlfors' regularity in~\cite[Lem.~6.1, Thm.~6.4]{paolini2004qualitative}.

 The idea is similar to proving the $L^\infty$ bound on the excess measure: if in a small ball $B_r(\bar x)$ the measure $\nu$ has too much mass, we build another ``closer'' 1D structure onto which the mass is transfered at a smaller cost.
-Yet there is an additional difficulty: when replacing $\Sigma \cap B_r(\bar x)$ with another set we should preserve connectedness.
-In~\ref{theorem.solutions_are_absolutely_continuous}, we were rearranging only the excess mass and it was not an issue.
-It means we now need to control the number of connected components of $\Sigma \setminus B_r(\bar x)$ and find a way to connect them back without adding too much length.
+Yet there is an additional difficulty: when replacing $\Sigma \cap B_r(\bar x)$ with another set we must preserve the connectedness.
+The proof of Theorem~\ref{theorem.solutions_are_absolutely_continuous}, required to rearrange only the excess mass and this was not an issue.
+We now need to control the number of connected components of $\Sigma \setminus B_r(\bar x)$ and connect them back without adding too much length.

-This number of connected components is controlled by the quantity $\H^0(\Sigma\cap\partial B_r(\bar x))$, which we can control on average by means of the {\em generalized area formula}~\cite[Theorem 2.91]{ambrosio2000functions}: If $f:\mathbb{R}^M \to \mathbb{R}^N$ is a Lipschitz function and $E\subset \mathbb{R}^M$ is a $k$-rectifiable set then it holds that
+This number of connected components is controlled by the quantity $\H^0(\Sigma\cap\partial B_r(\bar x))$, which we can control on average by means of the {\em generalized area formula}~\cite[Theorem 2.91]{ambrosio2000functions}: If $f:\RR^M \to \RR^N$ is a Lipschitz function and $E\subset \RR^M$ is a $k$-rectifiable set then it holds that

 where $\dd^Ef_x$ is the restriction of $\nabla f(x)$ (when $f$ is smooth) to the approximate tangent space of $E$.
 Hence, choosing $E = \Sigma \cap (B_{r_1}(\bar x) \setminus B_{r_2}(\bar x))$ and $f : x \mapsto |x - \bar x|$, we deduce from~\eqref{equation.area_formula_generalized} that